gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingexistingrepo.md

-# Adding Pipelines to an existing repository
+# Adding Pipelines to an existing repository with Configuration as Code

 :::info